Great to have you here, Rushland Boy, the fastest three hours in media.

 So I do think sometimes we're watching the wrong thing.

-It doesn't mean it doesn't deserve our scrutiny, because every other campaign would get scrutinized, but Donald Trump somehow manages to skate through.
+It doesn't mean it doesn't deserve our scrutiny because every other campaign would get scrutinized, but Donald Trump somehow manages to skate through.

 They can't.

-They're they're so frustrated.
+They're so frustrated.

-Trump survives every hit.
+Trump survives every hit, every assault, every takedown.

-Every assault, every takedown, Trump survives it.
+Trump survives it.

 And so they're beginning to think, you know what?